reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

 `(steps: 10, time: 5')`

 Buying NFTs may seem confusing at first, but once you learn the basics, it gets simpler.
 We want to make this process as easy and straightforward as possible.
-Therefore we have created the ultimate step-by-step guide on 'How to Buy':
+Therefore, we have created the ultimate step-by-step guide on 'How to Buy':

 -1.
 [Open OpenSea](https://opensea.io/collection/reggaetonpunkstars) in your browser.